AshBardhan/100-days-of-code/log.md

 ### Day 2: June 25, 2017 (Sunday)

 **Today's Progress**:
-1. Learned SVG elements are their attributes
+1. Learned SVG elements are their attributes.
-2. Created an image of "Peacock" in SVG at Codepen
+2. Created an image of "Peacock" in SVG at Codepen.

 **Thoughts**: Tutorials by Jenkov are more comprehensive and really helpful for intermediate level coders.
 I had fun while coding in SVG, though it was challenging at the start.
 But coding CSS images really helped me out here as I always have the approach of figuring out common patterns before jumping to code.
 And besides, it took me almost 2 hours to get those curves right. :P